aheckmann/gomon/README.md

 For autocompletion, type `use.<TAB>` to see a list of available databases.

-Show the dev database collections
+Display the dev database collections

 ```js
 gomon> show.collections